Bayesian nonparametric mean residual life regression: Introduction

+Survival analysis is one of the first application areas for nonparametric Bayesian (NPB) modeling and inference methods.
+The relevant literature includes several prior probability models for cumulative hazard functions, hazard functions, survival functions, or survival densities; see, e.g., \cite{Ibrahim_2001}, \cite{Phadia2013}, and \cite{Mueller2015}.
+However, to our knowledge, there is no work in the NPB literature that explores modeling and inference for the MRL function in the presence of covariates.

-Our objective is to develop a modeling framework that enables flexible inference for both the conditional response survival distribution and for regression relationships, with particular emphasis on mrl regression functions.
-To this end, we propose nonparametric mixture modeling for the joint stochastic mechanism of the covariates and survival responses, from which inference for mrl regression emerges through the implied conditional response distribution.
-This curve fitting approach to regression was proposed by \cite{muller:erk:west} for real-valued responses, and was extended with respect to the resulting inferences by \cite{taddy:kottas}; an overview and additional references are given in \cite{kot:dey:poy}.
-For problems with a small to moderate number of random covariates, this modeling approach is attractive in terms of its inferential flexibility.
-Here, we argue for its utility for appropriate applications in the biomedical sciences.
-At the same time, survival data typically comprise responses (and associated covariates) from subjects assigned to different experimental groups, such as control and treatment groups.
-The treatment indicator can not be meaningfully incorporated into the joint response-covariate mixture modeling framework as an additional component of the mixture kernel.
-We thus extend the model to allow distinct mixture distributions for the different groups, which are however dependent in the prior with the dependence built in a nonparametric fashion.
-We develop this extension in the context of two groups, using a novel dependent Dirichlet process prior for the group-specific mixing distributions.
-A key aspect of the modeling approach is the choice of the mixture kernel that corresponds to the survival responses.
-Moreover, even though we do not model directly the mrl function of the response distribution, we show that the implied model for the mrl function given the covariates has an appealing structure as a locally weighted mixture of the kernel mrl functions, with weights that depend on both time and the covariates.
+Our objective is to develop an NPB modeling framework that lends full and flexible inference for MRL regression.
+To accommodate the regression setting, we extend our earlier work on inference for MRL functions, based on Dirichlet process (DP) mixture priors for the survival distribution \citep{poynor-kottas:2019}.
+To this end, we employ DP mixture modeling for the joint stochastic mechanism of the survival response and the covariates, from which general inference for MRL regression emerges through the implied conditional response distribution.
+This DP mixture density regression approach was proposed by \cite{muller-etal:1996} for real-valued responses, and it has been applied and elaborated under different settings; see, e.g., \cite{MDAKbook} for a review and relevant references.
+In our context, a key modeling choice involves the mixture kernel that corresponds to the survival responses, for which we argue for the gamma density.
+Even though we do not model directly the MRL function of the response distribution, the implied prior model for the MRL function given the covariates has an appealing structure as a locally weighted mixture of the kernel MRL functions, with weights that depend on both time and the covariates.